BDC Hamburger Icon

 Many companies switch to cloud PBX from their legacy on-premises systems for flexibility, improved collaboration, advanced features and, in some cases, reliability.
 While some companies still prefer on-premises systems, their popularity and market share have been declining for some time.

-For our comparison, we’ll use an example of a company that needs phones for 20 of its staff.
+For our comparison, we’ll use an example of a company that needs phones for 20 members of its staff.
 Businesses of this size can expect upfront costs of up to $20,000 for an on-premises system, compared with $400 for a cloud-based system.
 This estimate assumes the company didn’t invest in new equipment, like phone handsets.
 This $400 is not a setup fee, either; it’s the first month’s service charge.

-Annual recurring line rental costs for on-premises systems run about $12,000 before other costs, like maintenance and software fees.
+Annual recurring line rental costs for on-premises systems run about $12,000 before other costs, like maintenance and software fees, are added in.
 Cloud system fees are closer to $4,800 per month based on a $20 monthly plan for each user.
 Cloud-based PBX providers offer a range of plans with more features as the monthly price gets higher; the cheapest plan is $10 per month, available from Zoom.
 There may be little difference in monthly costs between traditional and cloud-based PBXs on the most feature-laden subscription levels.

 Factors